 Keeping your supply chain moving

-Although loans and credit cards are the first things you’d probably associate with business credit, your company’s financial history also affects transactions with your suppliers.
+Although funding and credit cards are the first things you’d probably associate with business credit, your company’s financial history also affects transactions with your suppliers.

 Getting the financing your company needs is critical during the busiest times of the year.
 As a retailer, your peak periods probably include winter holidays.
 You can’t afford to run out of inventory during these times.